Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 `motion_enter` and `motion` supply us with the current cursor position, which is relative to the current widget's origin, in pixels.
 That is, for a widget whose top-left corner (its origin) is at position `(widget_position_x, widget_position_y)`,  if the coordinate supplied by the signals is `(x, y)`, then the cursor is at position `(widget_position_x + x, widget_position_y + y)`, in pixels.

-Printed here is an example of how to connect to these signals, where we forwarded `window`, the host widget of the controller, as the `data` argument of signal `motion`, in order to calculate the absolute position of the cursor on screen.
+Shown here is an example of how to connect to these signals, where we forwarded `window`, the host widget of the controller, as the `data` argument of signal `motion`, in order to calculate the absolute position of the cursor on screen.

 ```julia
 function on_motion(::MotionEventController, x::AbstractFloat, y::AbstractFloat, data::Widget)